 This Palak ki Poori or Puri is not just an average puri.
 It’s an appealing and flavorful fried bread.
-And it’s made with only 4 key ingredients — spinach puree, cumin seeds, ginger, and wheat flour.
+And the good thing about this puri is, that it’s made with only 6 key ingredients which are:

 Palak ki puri is definitely not a light bread, but this is so full of spinach goodness.
 Anyone who doesn’t like spinach at all would love this Indian bread.
 Kids won’t even bother to know that there is any spinach in it.
 Little A loves it without anything.
 Whenever I cook this palak ki poori, she takes the hot puffed pooris and eats them without anything.
 She reminds me of my childhood.
 Even now, I do the same thing while frying pooris.
 Yes, these pooris are that good.

 This poori comes with a nice flavor of spinach and hints of ginger and cumin.
 These are best served with any curry for a perfect balance of spicy and savory.